aahladmanas/aahladmanas.github.io/index.md

 ### News
 * * *
-  1. **March 2022, Very happy to be named an Apple Scholar in AI/ML!** [announcement](https://machinelearning.apple.com/updates/apple-scholars-aiml-2022)
+  1. **March 2022, Very happy to be a part of the Apple Scholars in AI/ML PhD Fellowship program!** [announcement](https://machinelearning.apple.com/updates/apple-scholars-aiml-2022)

   2. **March 2022, Updated version of NuRD on arxiv with improved results!** [link](https://arxiv.org/abs/2107.00520)